okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/oie-embedded-sdk-use-case-self-reg/main/aspnet/integrationsteps.md

 #### The user submits their phone number

-When the user submits their phone number, create an `EnrollPhoneAuthenticatorOptions` object and assign its `AuthenticatorId`, `PhoneNumber`, and `MethodType` properties to the phone authenticator id, phone number, and `AuthenticatorMethodType.Sms` respectively.
+When the user submits their phone number, create an `EnrollPhoneAuthenticatorOptions` object and assign its `AuthenticatorId`, `PhoneNumber`, and `MethodType` properties to the phone authenticator ID, phone number, and `AuthenticatorMethodType.Sms` respectively.
 Pass this object as a parameter to `EnrollAuthenticatorAsync()`.

 > **Note:** Only SMS is supported for the phone authenticator type.